 Community Expansion Grant Applications

-Remember, proposals will be accepted through July 14, 2014 at 8:00 p.m.
+Remember, proposals will be accepted through July 13, 2015 at 8:00 p.m.
 EST/ 5:00 p.m.
 PST.
-No applications will be accepted after the July 14th deadline.
+No applications will be accepted after the July 13th deadline.
 Applications will not be accepted via email, fax or mail.
 Applications must be submitted on-line through the link below.
 To access the application, you must complete the pre-screening checklist (link below).
 Only organizations able to answer 'Yes' to all five questions will be eligible for their application to be reviewed.
-There is no "save" function on the application, so the application must be completed in one sitting.
-To preview the pre-screening questions and application, click HERE.
-Once you are prepared to answer the questions and supply the information needed, then start the application by clicking on the program grant pre-screening checklist below.
+There is a save function on the application, so the application doesn't have to be completed in one sitting, you can save and come back as needed.
+To preview the pre-screening questions, click HERE.
+To complete the application, click HERE.

 COMMUNITY EXPANSION GRANT PRE-SCREENING CHECKLIST